-Under the supervision of the Respiratory Care Services Medical Director and Department Manager, the Respiratory Therapist III is responsible for providing respiratory care in accordance with physician orders, department policy and therapist driven protocols.
-The Respiratory Therapist III will demonstrate and provide advanced assessment, evaluation and administration of respiratory care and life support to patients with deficiencies and abnormalities of the cardiopulmonary system in all inpatient and outpatient areas of the hospital.
-The Respiratory Therapist III will also provide training and mentorship to new and existing team members under the direction of the department educator and serve on committees and action teams organized by the hospital and department.
+Under the supervision of the Respiratory Care Services Medical Director and Department Manager, the Respiratory Therapist I is responsible for providing respiratory care in accordance with physician orders, department policy and therapist driven protocols.
+The Respiratory Therapist I will assess, evaluate and administer respiratory care and life support to patients with deficiencies and abnormalities of the cardiopulmonary system in adult general floor and intensive care, adult/pediatric emergency department, and pediatric general floor care areas.

 Coordinate and manage respiratory care to ensure that patient’s needs are met and hospital policy is followed

-Demonstrate knowledge and understanding of the differences in technique and treatment modalities as performed on all age-specific groups including neonate, pediatric, adolescent, adult and geriatric patient populations
+Demonstrate knowledge and understanding of the differences in technique and treatment modalities as performed on various age-specific groups such as pediatric, adolescent, adult and geriatric

 Document all pertinent data in the medical record before, during and after patient interventions

 Maintain a thorough knowledge of electronic health record, departmental forms, flow charts, logbooks and their proper usage

 Demonstrate knowledge and understanding of various methods of oxygen delivery, oxygen concentrations and flows.

 Administer inhaled medications through a variety of modalities and evaluate patient response to therapy

 Perform arterial blood gas puncture, analysis and interpretation on pediatric and adult patients